 Jeff Gluck still on NASCAR beat under different format

 Jeff Gluck, former staffer for the Southern California News Group who specialized in NASCAR coverage, is on a path that has seldom been traveled.
-He will continue to staff NASCAR events in 2017, but not for a newspaper, Rather, for subscribers with a new unique approach.
+He will continue to staff NASCAR events in 2017, but not for a newspaper.

 Comments